Jordan Berta is a passionate communicator who has dealt with a life-time struggle with anxiety.

 Following his best friend’s suicide at age fourteen, Sathiya developed a passion for helping people with their mental health.
 His light-hearted yet wise demeanour has allowed him to cultivate great friendships and is a well respected influencer in his community.

 In 2015, Sathiya released his debut worship album “Deeper” which features deeply personal songs that come from a place of faith.
+In 2018, he released a single “Give You My Heart” that talks about the power of surrender.

 His compelling story was featured on the 700 Club Canada.